Runbook/runbook/docs/monitors/heroku.md

-The Heroku monitors allow users to monitor Heroku applications and instances.
+The Heroku monitors allow users to monitor [Heroku](https://www.heroku.com) applications and instances.

 ---

 ## Dyno Status

-This monitor uses the Heroku platform API to poll the state of a all dynos attached to the specified application.
-If the returned state is anything other than `up` or `idle` on any dyno, the monitor is marked as false.
-This monitor can be utilized to detect application crashes or infrastructure issues within Heroku.
+The **Dyno Status** Monitor uses the Heroku platform API to poll the state of all dynos attached to the specified application.
+If the returned state is anything other than `up` or `idle` on any dyno, the Monitor is marked as false.
+This Monitor can be utilized to detect application crashes or infrastructure issues within Heroku.

 ---

 ## Dyno Status (Single)

-This monitor uses the Heroku platform API to poll the state of a single dyno.
-If the returned state is anything other than `up` or `idle`, the monitor is marked as false.
-This monitor can be utilized to detect application crashes or infrastructure issues within Heroku.
+The **Dyno Status (Single)** Monitor uses the Heroku platform API to poll the state of a single dyno.
+If the returned state is anything other than `up` or `idle`, the Monitor is marked as false.
+This Monitor can be utilized to detect application crashes or infrastructure issues within Heroku.

 ---

 ## Dyno Not Idle

-This monitor uses the Heroku platform API to poll the state of all dynos attached to the specified application.
-If the returned state of any dyno is `idle` the monitor will be marked as false.
-This monitor can be used to detect when dyno's are over provisioned and not receiving enough traffic.
+The **Dyno Not Idle** Monitor uses the Heroku platform API to poll the state of all dynos attached to the specified application.
+If the returned state of any dyno is `idle`, the Monitor will be marked as false.
+This Monitor can be used to detect when dynos are over provisioned and not receiving enough traffic.

 ---

 ## Dyno Not Idle (Single)

-This monitor uses the Heroku platform API to poll the state of a single dyno.
-If the returned state of any dyno is `idle` the monitor will be marked as false.
-This monitor can be used to detect when dyno's are over provisioned and not receiving enough traffic.
+The **Dyno Not Idle (Single)** Monitor uses the Heroku platform API to poll the state of a single dyno.
+If the returned state of any dyno is `idle`, the Monitor will be marked as false.
+This Monitor can be used to detect when dynos are over provisioned and not receiving enough traffic.

+---